 Let me start with a disclaimer, I am not pretending that I am a guru of some sort who knows how to handle work pressure in any situation.
 I am writing this as I think this may help you if you are in a similar situation as I once was.
 It was becoming difficult for me to increase productivity, I wasn’t able to concentrate and wasn’t producing the results I wanted to produce.
 Then I made these small adjustments.

 It’s not that I practice all of the days in and day out, but I follow most of them every day.
 In a way, this is similar to the other projects I mentioned before, how to be a better person in 15 ways and how to feel good and increase productivity.

 Believe me, if you are happy with your work environment, you can get things done fairly quickly and feel more satisfied.
 Needless to say, you get noticed for your work and dedication.

-It is utmost important that you increase your money earning potential to take better care of your finances.
+It is of utmost importance that you increase your earning potential to take better care of your finances.
 Ultimately it’s your work that pays your bills.

 20 tips to be productive at work

 1. Cleanup and decorate your cubicle – A clean and uncluttered workplace has a connection with my efficiency.
 I like to start my day with a clean desk, I make sure to arrange things properly before I leave work.
 I believe that a cluttered workplace may result in a cluttered and unorganized thought and ideas.

 2. Check your eyes – I didn’t have classes till 2007.
 I noticed a lack of concentration and headaches before realizing it’s due to eye power.
 I had serious issues at work that year.
 It may happen when your eye power fluctuates.
 Don’t miss the yearly eye checkup.
 Also do some eye exercises like frequent blinking, making ‘number 8’ with eye movement, etc. This is an excellent resource for eye exercise.